 *You must apply for admission by the early deadline to be eligible for scholarships, grants, and research assistantships.

 International students are required to apply earlier than the deadlines posted here.
-The final deadlines for international students are May 1 for the fall semester, September 1 for the winter semester, and January 1 for the spring term (Spring 2019 semester deadline has been extended to February 15, 2019).
+The final deadlines for international students are May 1 for the fall semester and September 1 for the winter semester.